-The dwarf is starstruck regardless and tells a really intriguing story about how he saw him perform.
+The hippie is starstruck regardless and tells a really intriguing story about how he saw him perform.
 Ryan decides he doesn’t like the whiskey and wants to trade it in for a Dr. Pepper.
 What the fuck, man?
 Do you want to be like the boozy, two-word Drexel or not?

-Anyway, back to the midget here.
+Anyway, back to the hippie here.
 He tells Ryan to keep looking for what he wants, the same thing we’ve heard his father and his mother tell him at several points.
 This little stranger seems to drive him, though, and he shaves his beard.

 He then rides his motorcycle to his biological parents’ house looking like a new man: